Tricresyl phosphate

-Tricresyl phosphate (TCP), is a mixture of three isomeric organophosphate compounds most notably used as a flame retardant.
+Tricresyl phosphate (TCP) is a mixture of organophosphate compounds most notably used as a flame retardant.
 Other uses include as a plasticizer in manufacturing for lacquers and varnishes and vinyl plastics and as an antiwear additive in lubricants.
 Pure tricresyl phosphate is a colourless, viscous liquid, although commercial samples are typically yellow.
 It is virtually insoluble in water, but easily soluble in organic solvents like toluene, hexane, and diethyl ether among others.
 It was synthesized by Alexander Williamson in 1854 upon reacting phosphorus pentachloride with cresol (a mixture of para-, ortho-, and meta- isomers of methylphenol), though today's manufacturers can prepare TCP by mixing cresol with phosphorus oxychloride or phosphoric acid as well.
-TCP, especially the all-ortho isomer, is the causative agent in a number of acute poisonings.
-Its chronic toxicity is also of concern.
-The ortho-isomer is rarely used on its own outside of laboratory studies that require isomeric purity, due to its extremely toxic nature, and is generally excluded from commercial products where TCP is involved.
+The ortho isomer of TCP is a rather toxic substance with a long history of causing mass poisonings.

 Isomers

+Many isomers of tricresyl phosphate exist and comprise typical samples of this compound.
+Neurotoxicity is believed to be restricted to isomers containing ortho-cresyl groups.

-The most dangerous isomers are considered to be those containing ortho isomers, such as tri-ortho-cresyl phosphate, TOCP.
-The World Health Organization stated in 1990 that "Because of considerable variation among individuals in sensitivity to TOCP, it is not possible to establish a safe level of exposure" and "TOCP are therefore considered major hazards to human health."
-Therefore, strenuous efforts have been made to reduce the content of the ortho isomers in commercial TCP if there is a risk of human exposure.
-However, researchers at the University of Washington found that non-ortho TCP isomers present in synthetic jet engine oils do inhibit certain enzymes.
+The most toxic isomer was initially thought to be the ooo-isomer, tri-ortho-cresyl phosphate (TOCP).
+The World Health Organization stated in 1990 that "Because of considerable variation among individuals in sensitivity to TOCP, it is not possible to establish a safe level of exposure" and "Both the pure ortho isomer and isomeric mixtures containing TOCP are, therefore, considered major hazards to human health."
+However, isomers with a lower proportion of ortho-cresyl groups are now known to be most dangerous.
+Di-ortho-cresyl isomers (oom-, oop-) are reported to be five times more toxic than TOCP, and mono-ortho isomers (omm-, omp-, opp-) ten times more toxic.

+Strenuous efforts have been made to minimize the content of ortho isomers in commercial TCP if there is a risk of human exposure.
+However other isomers present in synthetic jet engine oils do inhibit certain enzymes.

+Toxicity

+TCP has very low acute toxicity, but it is transformed in the body to a highly toxic metabolite.